-A Level 1 Center should strive to have 50% or more of its ECLS clinical staff achieve one of the ECLS individual certifications that exist.
-This certification should be relevant to the patient population served, such that some ECLS Specialists may opt to be certified in multiple patient populations.
-ELSO certification (E-AEC or E-NPEC) is not required for any Level 1 Center.
+A Level 3 Center should promote ECLS individual certification within is its ECLS clinical staff.
+Certification should be relevant to the patient population served, such that some ECLS Specialists may be certified in multiple patient populations.
+ELSO certification (E-AEC or E-NPEC) is not required for any Level 3 Center.